Democrat - November-December 2007

 To sum up:

-the unelected have the power and right to legislate.
+The unelected have the power and right to legislate.
 Voters and the elected only have 'influence' which can be ignored.
 That is the parlous condition direct democracy has been brought to in the EU which would be worsened still by ratification of the Lisbon EU Constitutional Treaty.

 Governments must make clear to the electorate the implications and where the powers to legislate and govern will lie.